ryanrosello-og/playwright-slack-report/README.md

 ### Note III:
 You can use `slackWebHookChannel: "pw-tests"`  as an option if you have a single Slack webhook URL that needs to send messages to multiple channels.

-# Option B - send your results via a Slack bot user
+# Option B - send your results via a Slack bot user (recommended)
 Run your tests by providing your `SLACK_BOT_USER_OAUTH_TOKEN` as an environment variable or specifying `slackOAuthToken` option in the config:

 `SLACK_BOT_USER_OAUTH_TOKEN=[your Slack bot user OAUTH token] npx playwright test`